jararias/sunwhere/README.md

 ### Solar radiation accuracy

 For this analysis, I use the SPARTA[^6] ☀️ clear-sky solar radiation model.
-To do so, I evaluate the differences between the SPARTA's solar irradiances when the solar zenith angle and the sun-earth distance correction factor are obtained from the JPL Horizons service and when they are computed using the SPAs.
+To do so, I evaluate the differences between the SPARTA's solar irradiances when the solar zenith angle and the sun-earth distance correction factor are obtained from the JPL's Horizons System service and when they are computed using the SPAs.
 The impact of the solar position deviations is potentially important for state-of-the-art clear-sky models, given their high performance.
 Should clouds were included in the solar radiation modelling, the expected overall errors would likely grow to the point that the errors associated to solar position inaccuracies are negligible.

 [^6]: Ruiz-Arias, JA, 2023.
 SPARTA: Solar parameterization for the radiative transfer of the cloudless atmosphere.
 Renewable and Sustainable Energy Reviews, Vol. 188, 113833 [url](https://doi.org/10.1016/j.rser.2023.113833)